danforthcenter/datascience/docs/conda.md

 Log out and back in for the changes to take effect.
 * * *

-## Download and install Miniconda on your local computer
+## Installation on your local computer

 ### Step 1
 Navigate to the